-- A master's degree from an accredited college or university. - Dr.P.H. program and Division of Graduate Studies applications. - 3.
-An overall GPA of 3.0 or above (on a 4.0 scale) on the highest earned degree. - 4.
+- Earned baccalaureate or master's degree from an accredited college or university. - Completed DrPH program and Division of Graduate Studies applications. - 3.
+Overall GPA of 3.0 or above (on a 4.0 scale) on the highest earned degree. - 4.
 Transcripts from universities or colleges prior to program application. - 5.
 A satisfactory score on the GRE. - 6.
 Three letters of recommendation with at least two from academic professionals. - 7.
 Statement of purpose reflecting applicant's career goals in public health.
-Recommendation by the program steering committee. - 8.
-For international applicants, satisfactory performance on TOEFL demonstrating oral and written proficiency.
+Recommendation by the program steering committee. - For international applicants, satisfactory performance on TOEFL by demonstrating oral and written proficiency. - GRE Scores (as per concentration-specific criteria).